IzyaboiChubs/AE-Hideout-Crafting-Expanded/README.md

   * https://items.sp-tarkov.com
   * https://eft.maoci.eu

-Huge thanks to AE's c0pyright for figuring how to add hideout crafting recipes and providing the templates! :)
+Huge thanks to AE's c0pyright for figuring out how to add hideout crafting recipes and providing the templates! :)

 # How to use
 Edit the config.js file to create hideout crafting recipes.
 Take note of the mentioned sites above for item IDs.